Understanding SELinux Basics

 2 Getting SELinux #

-If SELinux is not set up on your system, run the following command:
+SELinux is present on the pre-built images by default.
+However, in rare cases when SELinux is not set up on your system, run the following command to install it:

 Reboot your system after the command has finished.
 The command installs the